swampcamel/motw-companion/README.md

 ##### Future Developments

  - Refactor data structure to utilize database for these entries.
-This will allow an admin route that can edit this areas and save changes to the database.
+This will allow an admin route that can edit these areas and save changes to the database.
  - Make more attractive interface

 #### Knowledgebase - Not yet built